BlueSkyCaps/CoolNetBlog/README-EN.md

 #### IDE：.net core 6 sdk and asp.net core 6，visual studio 2022
 By default, this project uses mysql8.0 for development, and sqlserver requires you to verify the development by yourself.

-1. Select a Release version(Lasted) of the repository and download the repository code, such as v2.0.1 or v1.9.9
+1. Select a Release version and download the code, such as v2.0.1
 2. Create the file 'configs.json' in the 'CoolNetBlog' directory and copy the json content：
 ```
 {